See the latest updates and information regarding the COVID-19 pandemic, including a list of University contact information at semo.edu/covid19.

 The mission of the Southeast Missouri State University Department of Nursing is to educate baccalaureate and masters graduates to practice nursing within the context of knowledgeable caring.
 The Department influences the health of the region and beyond by providing graduates who have demonstrated intellectual, personal and professional growth and who can integrate theoretical knowledge, experiential learning and an interdisciplinary foundation.
 Faculty encourage graduates to pursue a career of life long learning.

-The baccalaureate degree in nursing and master's degree in nursing at Southeast Missouri State University are accredited by the Commission on Collegiate Nursing Education, 655 K Street NW, Suite 750, Washington, DC 20001; 202-887-6791.
+The baccalaureate degree in nursing and master's degree in nursing at Southeast Missouri State University are fully accredited through June 30, 2031 by the Commission on Collegiate Nursing Education, 655 K Street NW, Suite 750, Washington, DC 20001; 202-887-6791.

 Department of Nursing